 Senior Four-Ball Net Championship

-This event is open to two-person teams.
-All players must be age 50 and above but all skill levels are welcome.
+This event is open to two-person teams with an active handicap index.
+All participants must be the age of 50 and above.
+Members with handicap indexes greater than 24.4 will play to a 24.4 for the championship.
 Players do not need to belong to the same SCGA club.
 The championship is a 36-hole event, there is no qualifying as all entries are on a first come, first served basis.

 2015 Event Recap